coderefinery/TTT4HPC_parallel_workflows/content/parallelization/submission_by_snakemake.md

 # Submission by Snakemake

-We have now seen how to parallelize code using a script which loops over parameters (or parameter combinations) and submits a job for each one correspondingly.
-This approach is convenient and generalizes well to different types and numbers of parameters (integers, floats, text, etc.) and their combinations.
+We have now seen how to parallelize code using a script which loops over parameters and submits a job for each one correspondingly.
+This approach allows reusable code and generalizes well to different types and numbers of parameters (integers, floats, text, etc.) and their combinations.
 However, adding new parameter values to a script and resubmitting will inconveniently run not only the new parameters but also all the previous parameter-specific jobs.
-This is unnecessary work and can be avoided by using a workflow manager tool which checks if some of all of the expected result files already exist on the disk and skips rerunning jobs accordingly.
-In what follows, we will look at one such workflow manager, namely, Snakemake.
+This unnecessary work can be avoided using a workflow manager tool which checks if some of all of the expected result files already exist on the disk and only runs jobs needed to produce the missing results.
+As a downside, using a workflow manager will require learning intricacies of yet another tool and further modifying the project structure accordingly.
+In what follows, we will look at one such workflow manager tool, namely, Snakemake.

+TODO: Snakemake general project structure

+TODO: Writing the Snakefile

+Which one first?